mkeet/ODElocalisation/README.md

-# ODElocalisation
+# Localisation of Ontology Development Environments (LODE)

+This repo contains Protégé plugins to render some of the interface and some of the Manchester syntax in a natural language other than English.

+## Create your own language plugin

-Protege plugins to render some of the interface and some of the Manchester syntax in another natural language.
-How you can do that for your  language is described in the how-to in the respective folder under "source".
+There is no real coding involved to create your own language plugin, but mainly a translation.
+How you can do that is described in the how-to in the respective folder under "source".

 The languages for which there are plugins currently are: Afrikaans and Spanish.

-Here are a few screenshots:
+## Here are a few screenshots:

 ![Screenshot](https://keet.files.wordpress.com/2019/11/af-olifant-ex.png?w=1076&h=632)